1c-syntax/bsl-language-server/docs/en/index.md

 [![YourKit](https://www.yourkit.com/images/yklogo.png)](https://www.yourkit.com)

-{a0 href="https://www.yourkit.com"}YourKit, LLC{/a0} is the creator of innovative and intelligent tools for profiling `Java` and `.NET` applications.
+[YourKit, LLC](https://www.yourkit.com) is the creator of innovative and intelligent tools for profiling `Java` and `.NET` applications.
 YourKit has offered an open source license [YourKit Java Profiler](https://www.yourkit.com) for `BSL Language Server` to improve its performance.

 With `YourKit Java Profiler` we profile and improve project performance.